balintt21/cpp11_thread_utils/README.md

 ```

 ### Example 3
 _Starts a thread that would read from a file forever.
 Kills|Cancels|Requests the thread after 10 seconds.
-In all three cases resources are released, freed._
+In any case resources will be released._
 ```c++
 std::atomic_bool quit_request(false);
 thread_utils::Thread thread("thread_2");